-However, according to Healthline, “Because there isn’t a lot of research about this remedy, it’s difficult to know how long you need to use it before you’ll see results.”
+However, since there isn’t a lot of research about this remedy, it’s difficult to know how long you need to use it before you’ll see results.

 Coconut Oil Some people rub a small amount of organic coconut oil onto their eyebrows before bed, and then leave it until morning.
 This method is purported to increase the thickness and luster of the eyebrows.

 However, like castor oil, there has been very little research completed to confirm or refute this claim.
 Also like castor oil, coconut oil is linked to various purported health benefits besides helping to stop hair loss and regrow hair.
 It is an affordable and safe product to try at home for regrowing thin eyebrows.

 Some other natural medicines used for regrowing eyebrow hair saw palmetto, tea tree oil, gelatin, sodium bicarbonate (baking soda), and magnesium sulfate (Epsom salt).
 More research is needed in every case to understand any hair regrowth or hair loss prevention effects.